pavly-remon/Trade-Tracker-App/README.md

-# resolution_app
+# Account Management System

-A Desktop Flutter app for windows for resolution company that app aims to manage Bills, Imports, and Exports .
+A Desktop Flutter app for windows that aims to manage Bills, Imports, and Exports.
+Also this application is secured with password and data are encrypted

+This application was built for [Resolution company](https://www.facebook.com/Resolution.Egypt).

+## Preview
+[Click here](https://youtu.be/NLm31dzR_hM) to see app preview

 ## Technologies used in the project
 - Flutter
+- BLoC
+- Encryption

 ## Author